Clark Paulsen, Division Chief

 Employees must reference the license or exam title on the TEC.
 In addition, in the Remarks Section of the TEC, represented employees shall reference Article 3.3 of the Bargaining Unit 9 Contract and non-represented employees shall reference CCR Regulation 599.922.

 Represented employees must code the TEC using the following Reporting IDs:

-For the most recent allowance amounts and reimbursement restrictions, see the Department of Personnel Administration Personnel Management Letter (DPA PML) referenced at the beginning of this section under References.
+For the most recent allowance amounts and direct payment information for State bar dues, see the latest California Department of Human Resources (CalHR) Personnel Management Letter (PML XX-XXX) referenced at the beginning of this section

 Employees who have been authorized to become a Notary Public may be reimbursed for Notary Public expenses limited to those expenses required by law to obtain a Notary Public Commission.
 The expenses required by law are: